 We are partnered with one of the largest and most respected labs in the United States.
 They have decades of experience in creating invisible aligners, having treated hundreds of thousands of patients safely and effectively.

-Our aligners are made of a smooth, comfortable, BPA free plastic that won't irritate your cheeks and gums like traditional metal braces often do.
+Our aligners are made of a smooth, comfortable, high-quality BPA free dental grade thermoplastic that won't irritate your cheeks and gums like traditional metal braces often do.

 Depending on how crooked your teeth are, our invisible aligner system is designed to be used for 3 to 10 months.